sciety/sciety/README.md

 A [CloudWatch dashboard] graphs log lines representing errors and shows the state of the alarm.

-An [monitoring SNS topic] triggers a [lambda function that notifies the Slack #prc-general channel][monitoring lambda].
+An [monitoring SNS topic] triggers a [lambda function that notifies the Slack #sciety-general channel][monitoring lambda].

 ### Updating event data